Romeo Akbar Walter

-Romeo Akbar Walter (RAW; alluding to the Research and Analysis Wing) is a 2019 Indian Hindi-language spy action thriller film written and directed by Robbie Grewal.
-It stars John Abraham, Mouni Roy, Jackie Shroff and Sikandar Kher.
-The narrative centers on a banker who is recruited as a spy for the Research and Analysis Wing (R&AW or RAW) for an undercover operation in Pakistan, where he faces both physical and emotional challenges.
-The film was inspired by the life of Indian spy Ravindra Kaushik and theatrically released on 5 April 2019.
+Romeo Akbar Walter (alluding to the Research & Analysis Wing) is a 2019 Indian Hindi-language spy action-thriller film written and directed by Robbie Grewal.
+Inspired by the life of Indian spy Ravindra Kaushik, the film stars John Abraham, Mouni Roy, Jackie Shroff, and Sikandar Kher.
+The narrative centers on a banker who is recruited as a spy for the Research & Analysis Wing for an undercover operation in Pakistan, where he faces both physical and emotional challenges.

+Romeo Akbar Walter was theatrically released on 5 April 2019, and received mixed reviews from critics.

 Plot

-In November 1971, at an ISI detention cell in Karachi a man is being given third degree torture.
-The movie then goes 9 months back.
+In November 1971, an unidentified man is subjected to torture in an ISI detention cell in Karachi.
+The narrative then shifts to events nine months earlier.

-In 1971, Shrikant Rai, the Chief of the RAW recruits Rehamatullah Ali a.k.a.
-Romeo, a banker, after he manages to foil a bank robbery staged by the RAW agents to test his skills for espionage in Pakistan.
-After training in combat and covert communication techniques, he departs to Pakistan.
+Shrikant Rai, chief of RAW, recruits Rehamatullah Ali, a bank employee, after he successfully thwarts a staged robbery designed to assess his aptitude for espionage.
+Following training in combat and covert communication, Rehamatullah is sent to Pakistan under the alias Akbar Malik.